Scroll down to see the Code.

-Each party has the right to appeal.
+Each party has the right to appeal, except where the complaint is dismissed (this accords with the general legal system preventing double jeopardy, in that a person found not guilty of an offence cannot be retried).
 If no appeal is lodged within a further 28 days, the decision is confirmed and any action required is taken.

-If an appeal is lodged, the National Ethics Panel chair has eight days to convene an Appeal Panel of five members of the National Ethics Panel – at least two must be general public members of the Panel.
+If an appeal is lodged, the National Ethics Committee chair has eight days to convene an Appeal Panel of five members of the National Ethics Committee – at least two must be general public members of the Committee.
 No member of the Complaints Panel that heard the original matter can sit on the Appeal Panel.